 Join the Education and Child Development Department at NORC at the University of Chicago as the newest Research Analyst focusing on early childhood issues, including work that is responsive to cultural and linguistic diversity, disparities and equity issues.
 Based in our Bethesda office, take this opportunity to contribute to the continued success of the department during a time of strategic growth.

-The Research Analyst would work closely with the Center’s senior research team to support project work in our expanding collaborative early childhood research agenda.
-The analyst must have some experience in conducting quantitative or qualitative analyses of moderate complexity and have strong written skills.
+The analyst must have experience in conducting qualitative and/or quantitative analyses of moderate complexity and have strong writing skills.
 A mixed-methods analyst is also welcome.

 - Prepare literature reviews, and written descriptions of data collection methodologies and procedures

 - Assist in design of questionnaires and other quantitative or qualitative data collection instruments